benliemory/IPBT/README.md

 Although only variance is used for IPBT priors, we also provide the historical means for possible use.

 ## Quick Installation Guide:
-If R package "devtools" has been loaded, IPHM can be easily installed by following:
+If R package "devtools" has been loaded, IPBT can be easily installed by following:

 install_github(repo = "benliemory/IPBT/IPBT_R_package")